 Candidates are required to submit their application form online.
-Before filling the online Application Form, the candidates are required to deposit of ₹ 1,000/- (for General/OBC category) and ₹ 500/- (for SC/ST/PC/CWSF category) through NEFT from any branch of nationalized Bank as per details given below:
+Before filling the online Application Form, the candidates are required to deposit Rs.
+1,000/-(One thousand rupees only) (for UR/OBC category) and Rs.500/-(Five hundred rupees only) (for SC/ST/PC/CWSF category)through ONLINE mode only.

-Account No.: 90293020000324, Name of the account: PG School PHD 2018, IFSC Code: SYNB0009029 Name of the Bank: Syndicate Bank, Branch Name: Pusa Campus, New Delhi-110012
+Account No.: 90293020000339, Name of the account: IARI PHD ENTRANCE EXAMINATION

+IFSC Code: SYNB0009029

+Name of the Bank: Syndicate Bank, Branch Name: Pusa Campus, New Delhi-110012